Stuycs-K/final-project-4-talukdera-dengd/PRESENTATION.md

 This is done by just zeroing out the other colors.

+Thus, only one color remains and its resulting intensity is shown across the entire image.

 ## Bit Planes

 Bit planes are a way to represent the binary information of an image by dividing it into separate planes (or layers) based on the value of each individual bit.